srikanth-narayanan/Traffic-Sign-Classifier/README.md

 #### 3. Training Model

+The pipeline was implemented as Python class that enabled to instantiate differnt objects and experment with hyper parameters.

 Initialy the model was trained with no change in the hyper parameters from the LeNet lab exercise.
 I wanted to estabish a baseline score on how the model performed.

 I performed trail and error method to approach on a final value of the hyper parameters as below.